 Pre-Colonial Africa: Since when does 7000 Years of recorded history orbit around the century of occupation of Europeans in Africa?
 Since when does the entire discussion of African history spin around 80 years of colonial rule?
 Pre-Colonial seems to take the place of saying “Africa pre-civilization.”
 These terms like “Discovered by so-and so European” are a blatant rejection of African agency.
 Also Pre-Colonial Africa denies the fact that the history of Ethiopia and Liberia are not contained in any Pre or Post colonial African discourse.
 So the entire subject is another example of undue weight based on European worldwide: Africa relative to their contact with it.
 And why should Africans themselves as a proud people define their historical state relative to European conquest?
 Yes it was a journey interrupted but why hang all events prior to that event on it?
 Does the entire history of Ancient Egypt become “Pre-Colonial”?
 By adding a pre and post European encounter into every aspect of African history we make Europeans the masters of the universe and our world view.

 Third World If there is a third world then there must be a third world people and a third world system of management and governance.
-Third world is equivalent to second class citizen a person of an inferior standing in the community.
-The alternative concept of developing worlds is better but still articulates a need for non-European nations to “catch up” with some standard exemplified by the European world.
-And all those who fall below this benchmark are third world or developing.
-This is why GDP and development is measured from urbanization giving a natural inferiority to agriculture based industries.
+Third world is equivalent to second-class citizen a person of an inferior standing in the community.
+The alternative concept of developing worlds is better but still articulates a need for non-European nations to “catch up” with some standards exemplified by the European world.
+And all those who fall below this benchmark are third-world or developing.
+This is why GDP and development is measured from urbanization giving natural inferiority to agriculture-based industries.

 Europeans have been firm in holding up themselves as creators of civilization: That only when people left Africa did civilization come into existence.
-This is done by doing exactly what the Romans did before, by defining civilization to include their traits, habits, and defining everyone else’s on the outside of those virtues: the Greeks did it with the Persians despite being at a lower level of social-technological development.
-Hence despite all the sophistication of some “barbarian” tribes, they were still barbaric in Romes eyes.
-Civilization defined by the conquer is suspect.
-US foreign policy, like Roman foreign policy, like all foreign policies in antiquity uses these terms to seperate them from the other.
+This is done by doing exactly what the Romans did before, by defining civilization to include their traits, and habits, and defining everyone else’s on the outside of those virtues: the Greeks did it with the Persians despite being at a lower level of social-technological development.
+Hence despite all the sophistication of some “barbarian” tribes, they were still barbaric in Romes’s eyes.
+Civilization defined by the conquers is suspect.
+US foreign policy, like Roman foreign policy, like all foreign policies in antiquity, uses these terms to separate them from the other.
 It has no other serious purpose but in foreign policy.

-An on another paradigm civilization cannot be defined by the height of tall buildings, but only by the humanity between human beings.
+On another paradigm, civilized (which comes from civilization but can also mean politeness) cannot be defined by the height of tall buildings, but only by the humanity between human beings.
 The word Civilized is often muddied with modernity.
 Modernity is a technological state not a status on humanity.
-Technological accomplishment have no connection to social development which constitutes civilized behavior.
+Technological accomplishment has no connection to social development which constitutes civilized behavior.
 The Western world has redefined civilization to continuously point away from glorifying Africa in any respect.
 Even Africans have borrowed these mangled terms to define themselves.
 The civil conduct between people in the poorest regions of Ethiopia are far more civilized than the heartless inner cities of Europe and America.
-The way in which neighbors care and interact with each other, looking after each others children is African humanity.
-Families responsibility to collectively share economic burdens is humanity.
+The way in which neighbors care and interact with each other, looking after each other’s children is African humanity.
+A family’s responsibility to collectively share economic burdens is humanity.
 Modernity only describes the technologies which one uses.
 And often because of the glaring lights of the Western cities of the dammed, Africans trade modernity for humanity and think they are making progress.

 Semitic and Anti-Semitic